Hijas de Cuauhtémoc: Second issue

+This issue made a shift in the status of the newspaper as it moved from being mostly a local newspaper to a more regional forum for Chicanas at the time.
 A month later, in April the second issues were intended to circulate thoughts and ideas produced at the Los Angeles Chicana Educational Conference.
 The conference was planned in preparation for the first national Chicana Conference, la Conferencia de Mujeres por la Raza, which was to be held in Houston later that year.
 They also used the newspaper to highlight important events, such as the University Regional Conference in Houston, Texas.
 Through the advertising, they were able to get 250 attendees to the conference.

 Third issue

 The third Issue came out in June 1971.
 It provided Information about Chicana Workshops at the May Educational Chicana Conference and contained information about the 5-point program of Hermanidad, the philosophy of Chicana sisterhood.
+In order to publish their last issue the founders pooled their earnings and held fundraisers as well as to make a trip to the conference.

 Ridicule and Resistance

 The women of Hijas de Cuauhtemoc were not taken seriously throughout the course of their existence.
-A mock burial for the writers of the newspaper with a MEChA “priest”, where they had tombstones made names inscribed with the names of the creators of the publication, signifying the end of their lives by working on this newspaper.
+Chicano movement activists both men and women ridiculed their work and viewed their writing as betraying the "familia".
+A mock burial for the writers of the newspaper with a MEChA "priest", where they had tombstones made names inscribed with the names of the creators of the publication, signifying the end of their lives by working on this newspaper.
 MEChA stands for Movimiento Estudiantil Chicano de Aztlan, a student organization at California State University-Long Beach.
 MEChA did this also to take a stand to Nieto-Gómez, signifying their defiance to her newly elected seat as president of the organization, since she was female.
+Whether or not an activist labeled themselves as a feminista they "experienced harassment, scorn and criticism, labeling them agringadas or malinches."